Flyers fire John Tortorella with 9 games left in Year 3 of tenure

 Find the latest Philadelphia Flyers news, highlights, analysis and more with NBC Sports Philadelphia.

 Tortorella's club dropped 11 of its last 12 games and was outscored 52-21.
-It won just six times in its final 25 games.
+It won just six times in its last 25 games.
+The Flyers were in full-on rebuild mode after trading five players over the span of five weeks.

+"The deadline was a seller's market, I thought Danny did some great things there," Tortorella said two weeks ago.
+"Then we're here.
+It sucks.
+But we just have to keep our eye on the ball, I have to stay patient as far as some of the things that we're probably going to go through here in the last quarter of the year, evaluate, but also try to win.

+"I'm still going to teach, there are going to be certain situations that there's going to be accountability brought in.
+Every day there's accountability, I'm still going to go about it that way."

-In an exclusive interview with NBC Sports Philadelphia just last week, Tortorella discussed his future with the club.
+In an exclusive interview with NBC Sports Philadelphia's Ashlyn Sullivan a little under two weeks ago, Tortorella discussed his future with the club.

 For whatever reason, the Flyers no longer resembled a tough-to-play-against team, a standard that was lost when Tortorella took over and reidentified under his leadership.

-"We're just not working as a group," Travis Sanheim said this October.
+"We're just not working as a group," Travis Sanheim said in October with the Flyers off to a 2-6-1 start.
 "Last year, the reason we were so successful was it was five-man units, one after another, every line.
 We had an identity, we were working hard.
 Other teams knew that.
 Maybe I guess that's part of it, is teams are aware of our success that we had last year in doing that.

 "We just need to put our heads down, go to work, get to the dirty areas.
 Last year, we were throwing pucks from awkward angles and getting those extra rebounds.
 We're just not seeing that right now.
 It's something that we've got to change pretty quickly because the way we're going, it's not a good path."